How to streamline the business travel booking process?

 • Who at the company monitors and verifies current visa and health requirements for a specific travel destination?
 Does the company have a designated person to assist with visa applications, or do employees handle this independently?

 • Who can an employee contact in an unexpected crisis (e.g., lost luggage, theft, cancelled flight)?
-Who in the company provides travelling employees with the emergency numbers available in a specific country?
+Who in the company provides traveling employees with the emergency numbers available in a specific country?

-• How will you storage the documentation related to travel formalities?
+• How will you store the documentation related to travel formalities?

 Over time, you can further expand your travel policy and address other aspects of business travel that are important to your industry.
 Remember that clear policies eliminate uncertainty and greatly facilitate employee decision-making that aligns with company standards.